isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 Travellers should not wait for their test results at the test centre due to space constraints.
 They may leave the test centre once they have completed their self-administered ART and await notification of their test results via SMS or email.

-#### 21. What should travellers do if they have an invalid ART result for their supervised ART?
+#### 20. What should travellers do if they have an invalid ART result for their supervised ART?

 Travellers with an invalid ART result for their supervised ART will be required to return for a retest.
 This will be provided free-of-charge.

-#### 22. Are travellers allowed to reschedule their Day 3 and Day 7 ARTs to other days?
+#### 21. Are travellers allowed to reschedule their Day 3 and Day 7 ARTs to other days?

 No, travellers are required to undergo COVID-19 ARTs at a <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centre (QTC) or Combined Test Centre (CTC)</a> on Day 3 and Day 7 of their arrival in Singapore.

 Failure to do so may constitute an offence under the Infectious Diseases Act (IDA).
 A traveller who fails to undergo the required COVID-19 tests may also be required to serve a Stay-Home Notice (SHN) / Stay Order.

-### UNSUPERVISED ARTS ON DAYS 2, 4, 5 AND 6
+### UNSUPERVISED ARTS

-#### 23. Where can travellers obtain ART self-test kits?
+#### 22. Where can travellers obtain ART self-test kits?

 Travellers may use their own self-test kits to administer their ART.
 If they do not have ART kits, they may either bring along a maximum of 20 <a href="https://www.hsa.gov.sg/consumer-safety/articles/covid19_selftests" target="_blank">ART kits authorised for use in Singapore</a> per individual from their country/region of departure, or purchase authorised ART kits from any local clinic, pharmacy, retailer or e-commerce platform.
 ART kits will not be provided upon arrival.

 If travellers are serving their self-isolation pending their on-arrival COVID-19 PCR test results, they may obtain ART kits via applications such as Grab and foodpanda which offer 24/7 delivery.
 Those residing in hotels can also seek their hotel concierge’s assistance to help them obtain ART kits.
 They should not leave their place of accommodation to purchase ART kits prior to receiving their negative PCR test results on Day 1.
-They may only leave their place of accommodation after self-administering their ART on Day 2.
+They may only leave their place of accommodation after self-administering their ART.

-#### 24. Are there specific ART kits that travellers may use for self-testing?
+#### 23. Are there specific ART kits that travellers may use for self-testing?

 Travellers are advised to only purchase and use <a href="https://www.hsa.gov.sg/consumer-safety/articles/covid19_selftests" target="_blank">COVID-19 self-test kits authorised for use in Singapore</a> by the Health Sciences Authority (HSA).
 As these tests are meant to be used by consumers, no doctor’s prescription is required for their purchase.

-#### 25. How much does an ART kit cost?
+#### 24. How much does an ART kit cost?

 ART kits typically cost less than S$15 and can be obtained from any local clinic, pharmacy, retailer or e-commerce platform.

-#### 26. How do travellers self-administer an ART?
+#### 25. How do travellers self-administer an ART?

 Travellers are strongly encouraged to <a href="https://artbuddy.healthpixel.co/" target="_blank">view the materials here</a> to learn how to self-administer an ART.
 They can follow the step-by-step instructions while administering their ART.